MolSSI/QCEngine/docs/source/single_compute.rst

 Input Fields
 -------------

+Note this is QCSchema v2 ``AtomicInput``.
+See the QCElemental docs for the longstanding v1 model.

-.. autopydantic_model:: qcelemental.models.AtomicInput
+.. autopydantic_model:: qcelemental.models.v2.AtomicInput
    :noindex:

 Returned Fields
 ---------------

+Note this is QCSchema v2 ``AtomicResult``.
+See the QCElemental docs for the longstanding v1 model.

-.. autopydantic_model:: qcelemental.models.AtomicResult
+.. autopydantic_model:: qcelemental.models.v2.AtomicResult
    :noindex:

 FAQ